tudurom/bsc-thesis/main.typ

-In his speech @trusting_trust, Thompson presents the idea of introducing malicious behaviour in a program by modifying a compiler to insert special code when it detects that it is compiling the target.
+In his speech @trusting_trust, Thompson presents the idea of introducing malicious behaviour in a program by modifying a compiler to insert special code when it detects that it is compiling the target of the attack.
 He then highlights the ability of self-hosting
 #footnote[Compilers that can compile themselves.]
 compilers to learn: after a new feature, or language construct, is implemented in the source code of a compiler, it can be leveraged in a newer version of the compiler code without requiring the implementation of that construct to be present any more, as the compiler binary now implements the feature.
-One example of this behaviour would be support for multi-line string literals— a string literal that contains a string spanning over multiple lines, shown in @go_strings.
+One example of this behaviour would be support for multi-line string literals—a string literal spanning over multiple lines, shown in @go_strings.
 Version #ver("1.0") of a fictional compiler may only support strings written over a single line of code.
 I can then add support for multi-line strings in version #ver("2.0"), without using this feature in the